MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/developer/reference/custom-actions-manual-forecasting.md

 ---
 # Custom actions for manual forecasting

 > [!IMPORTANT]
-> The following actions in the [$metadata](/powerapps/developer/common-data-service/webapi/web-api-types-operations#csdl-metadata-document) document of your Dynamics 365 for Customer Engagement instance are meant for internal use only.
+> You will find the following actions in the [$metadata](/powerapps/developer/common-data-service/webapi/web-api-types-operations#csdl-metadata-document) document of your Dynamics 365 for Customer Engagement instance.
+They are meant for internal use only.
 This means that programmatically using these actions in your code to manipulate data is not supported.

-Use the following actions for manual forecasting:
+The following actions are used for manual forecasting:

 - **msdyn_ForecastRecalculate Action**: [!INCLUDE[msdyn_ForecastRecalculate-description](includes/msdyn_ForecastRecalculate-description.md)]<br />